Machine Enclosure Design: A Simple Guide

 What to Consider When Designing a Machine Enclosure

-Designing a machine enclosure isn’t complicated, but you do need to think it through.
-Here are a few things to sort out before you start building.
+Designing a machine enclosure isn’t that complicated, but you will need to consider a few things before you start building.

 1. Machine Size and Surrounding Space

-When designing a machine enclosure, you’ll want to figure out how much space you want between the wall and the machine.
-For machines that you don’t need to access often, you may want a tight fit.
-But if your equipment requires an operator, or you need to store raw materials in the same space, then you will likely need a bigger enclosure.
+This might seem obvious, but when designing a machine enclosure, you need to figure out how much space you want between the wall and the machine.
+Some don’t take into account the comfort of the operator, or how difficult a tight space may be for the maintenance guy.
+Of course, for machines that you don’t need to access often, you might want a tight fit.
+But if you need to store raw materials in the same space, or have some other activities that may need extra space, then you will likely need a bigger enclosure.

 2. Environmental Conditions

 Many if not most machines have ideal operating temperatures, and running them outside that range can cause issues with use.
-Some machines need to stay within a few degrees or they will not be able to perform their work.
-As a result, enclosures often need to control conditions like temperature, humidity, lighting, air quality, and more.
+For instance, some machines operating with tight tolerances need to stay within a few degrees, or else they may make mistakes.
+As a result, enclosures often need to double as controlled environments, and especially ones that regulate temperature, humidity, lighting, air quality, and more.

 3. How Workers Will Access the Machine